Anna Laurell Nash

 Anna Rosalie Eleonora Laurell Nash (born 12 February 1980) is a Swedish boxer.
-Laurell has won two World Championship golds, three European Championship Golds and seven National Swedish Championship golds in boxing.
+Laurell has won two World Championship golds, three European Championship golds and seven national Swedish championship golds in boxing.
 Laurell competed in the 2012 Summer Olympics in London after receiving a wild card from the Swedish Olympic Committee.
-She made it to the quarter finals of her weight class.
+She made it to the quarter-finals in her weight class.

 In 2014, she participated in the SVT show Mästarnas mästare on SVT.